-Jasmine Gibson with Juliana Spahr: February 7, 2019 (Updated seven months ago)
+Jasmine Gibson with Juliana Spahr: February 7, 2019 (Updated 10 months ago)

 Tags: activism, african american poets, al green, alice in chains, anarchism, aretha franklin, audience, capitalism, communism, editing, electoral politics, electric wizard, family, ferguson, missouri, in common writers series, james baldwin, jasmine gibson, juliana spahr, maturation, new york city, nightboat books, oakland, california, occupy movement, peter kropotkin, philadelphia, poetry and politics, police, police violence, pop music, poverty, precarity, social media, social work, spotify, the state, trayvon martin, vulnerability, walter & elise haas fund, women poets

 Added to Poetry Center Digital Archive on March 18, 2019.

 - Total Run Time: 00:24:56

 - Contributor: Steve Dickison, Juliana Spahr, C.S Giscombe

 CollectionsThis material is part of the Poetry Center Digital Archive currated collections:

 This work is licensed under a Creative Commons Attribution- Non Commercial- ShareAlike 3.0 Unported License.
 For all other uses please email The Poetry Center.